 - Immune modulatory effects can improve the immune system’s ability to fight off the cancer.

-In What Kind of Dog Cancers Is Metronomic Chemo Used?
+Dog Cancers Metronomic Chemo May Help

 How to Get the Best Results from Metronomic Chemo Protocols